laughinghan/choreographer/README.md

     });
     router.serve(http).listen(80);

-If you want a server that does more than route:
+`serve` is just a shortcut, so if you want a server that does more than route:

     var http = require('http');
     require('choreographer').exportTo(this);